ashdnazg/ashdnazg.github.io/projects.md

 The game won 1st place in the Humour category.

 {% include project-github.html name="LD29 - Leak" link="http://ludumdare.com/compo/ludum-dare-29/?action=preview&uid=21623" github="ashdnazg/ld29" %}
-Some sort of a submarine simulator, where you control aמ ADHD crew by walking into rooms and shouting orders.
+Some sort of a submarine simulator, where you control an ADHD crew by walking into rooms and shouting orders.
 It was barely (read: not) completed on time so wasn't much fun.

 {% include project-github.html name="LD30 - Ferryman" link="http://ludumdare.com/compo/ludum-dare-30/?action=preview&uid=21623" github="ashdnazg/ld30" %}
 You play the ferryman over the river styx, ferrying the souls to the other side.
 You buy boats, orcas and titanics to help you deal with the ever-growing number of deaths.